 The WFH shift has brought with it a need for most of us to upgrade our home offices.
 Many companies try to alleviate the financial burden on their employees by funding home-office purchases.
 No matter who funds that next monitor purchase, consider the e-waste you generate and opt for sustainable alternatives.
 (Sustain.Life only purchases energy-efficient hardware for its employees.)

 Look for reputable sustainability labels or refurbished equipment to help curb e-waste.
 Again, ENERGY STAR-rated computers, monitors, and other office equipment can be anywhere from 20% to 60% more energy-efficient and include energy-saving features that also extend the life of your equipment.

 But did you know, when not in use, office equipment pulls phantom energy?
 It’s a problem you can alleviate with smart power strips and plugs, which allow you to automate your energy reduction.
 “I have smart plugs on everything from my monitor and office lights to my coffee maker and baby wipe warmer,” says Jacob Pastrovich, content strategist at Sustain.Life who takes pride in finding ways to cut energy use in his Brooklyn apartment.

 The growing WFH movement offers an opportunity to implement a major shift in workplace sustainability through our individual and collective action.
 With the right approach, a sustainable WFH model benefits employers and employees alike by improving productivity, decreasing costs, and offering a better quality of life.

 Has your organization introduced a formal work-from-home policy?
 Want to give your WFH employees actionable ways to be more sustainable?
-Sustain.Life’s suite of WFH actions can help.
-Join our waitlist below, and we’ll let you know when they’re ready.
+Sustain.Life’s suite of WFH actions can help—just sign up for a free trial below.